stufus/egresscheck-framework/README.md

 Another tool worked by opening up listening sockets on a large number of ports on your machine, and monitoring connections to them.
 Nothing wrong with it, but you can't do too many at once, and I wanted a solution that would sniff the packets (meaning that you may not have to drop your software firewall, nor would you need to kill any existing listeners that you have).

 A different tool worked by using iptables to redirect all traffic to a single port, and monitored that port.
-I couldn't use it because FreeBSD doesn't have iptables, so it did not work for me.
+I couldn't use it because FreeBSD doesn't have iptables, so it did not work for me but it was a really nice idea.

 Using tcpdump has a few other benefits too; for example, it does not require listeners to be set up.
 In addition, this technique could easily be used on machines several layers deep on a target network.
 If access to a machine has been compromised through a pivot with sufficient privileges to dump traffic, internal egress could be assessed too.